1Ci-Company/Jet/README.md

 [![License: MIT](https://img.shields.io/badge/license-MIT-green.svg)](https://github.com/1Ci-Company/test12135436574/blob/main/LICENSE)
 [![Last release](https://img.shields.io/github/v/release/1Ci-Company/jet?include_prereleases)](https://github.com/1Ci-Company/Jet/releases)

-# 1C Jet Map Extension
+# 1C Jet Translator Extension

 ## Description
-When planning shipments, deliveries, or customer visits, companies often need to calculate distances and estimated travel times between two addresses.
-Doing this manually for each order or invoice is time-consuming and prone to errors.

-This is where the Map extension comes in: it automatically retrieves coordinates from OpenStreetMap (Nominatim) and calculates distance and driving duration using OSRM API.
-The results can be shown directly inside 1C Jet forms, helping businesses optimize their logistics and save time.
+When sending e-invoices, especially export invoices, some legal obligations have to be added to the comment section.
+These obligations have to be written in different languages, sometimes in English, sometimes in Russian.
+The user does not want to deal with translation every time.
+This is where the translator extension comes in: it automatically provides the translation, which can then be added to the comment field.

 ## Features
-1. Search any address using Yandex or Google map.
-2. See driving distance and estimated duration in Sales and Supplier Invoices.
-3. Show the exact location of customer/supplier directly on Google Maps or Yandex Maps inside 1C Jet.
+1. Translate text from any language to Turkish, English, Russian, or other languages.
+2. Supports DeepL Free and Pro APIs.
-4. Reduce manual effort in logistics planning and minimize risk of wrong delivery addresses.
+3. Reduces manual translation effort and risk of errors.
-5. Useful for sales invoices, supplier invoices, and shipment planning.
+4. Useful for international invoices, export documents, and compliance.

 ## Usage

 ### Story 1
+1. Take your API from DeepL
+2. Go To Translate Subsystem in 1C Jet and enter "Translate Token"
+3. Go To Translate Subsystem in 1C Jet and set your "Translate Settings"
-1. Go To Sales Subsystem → Sales Invoices → Choose any Sales Invoice
+4. Go to SalesInvoice → Choose any document → go to Additional Information
-2. Make sure both Customer Address and Warehouse Address are filled
-3. Activate "Show Distance" checkbox
-4. Use "Refresh Information" button to get latest data
+5. Check Activate Translator
+6. Choose Target Language
+7. Enter the text to be translated then click at "Translate"

 ### Story 2
-1. Go To Purchases Subsystem → Purchase Invoices → Choose any Purchase Invoice
-2. Make sure both Supplier Address and Warehouse Address are filled
-3. Activate "Show Distance" checkbox
-4. Use "Refresh Information" button to get latest data

-### Story 3
-1. Go To "Map" Subsystem
-2. Click "Preferred Map Provider" and set your preferred provider (optional)
-3. Go To Sales Subsystem → Counterparties catalog → Choose any Counterparty
-4. Make sure Counterparty Address is filled
-5. Use "Show in Map" button to see the exact location of Counterparty

-### Story 4
+1. Take your API from DeepL
-1. Go To "Map" Subsystem
+2. Go To Translate Subsystem in 1C Jet and enter "Translate Token"
-2. Click "Preferred Map Provider" and set your preferred provider (optional)
-3. Go To Map Subsystem → Map
+3. Go To Translate Subsystem in 1C Jet and set your "Translate Settings"
-4. Fill the Address field
-5. Use "Refresh Map" button to see the exact location

-### Story 5
-1. Go To "Map" Subsystem
+4. Go To Translate Subsystem in 1C Jet and open Translate
-2. Click "Preferred Map Provider" and set your preferred provider (optional)
-3. Go To Warehouse Subsystem → Warehouses catalog → Choose any Warehouse
-4. Make sure Warehouse Address is filled
-5. Use "Show in Map" button to see the exact location of Warehouse
+5. Choose Target Language
+6. Enter the text to be translated then click at "Translate"

 ## Requirements
 1. 1C Jet Turkish 1.0.3.1
+2. DeepL API key (Free or Pro)
-2. Internet connection
+3. Internet connection